morner75/getMFdata/README.md

 The goal of `getMFdata` package is to provide a tool of facilitating **retrieving Macro-Finance data from official APIs** in Korea’s public institutions and international orgainisations.
-This package was initially developed for internal use in Financial Supervisory Service to fetch macroeconomic data for stress-testing.
-Currently, `getMFdata` consist of main wrapper functions for connecting **ECOS** (Bank of Korea), **FISIS** (Financial Supervisory Service), **KOSIS** (Statistics Korea), **FRED** (Federal Reserve Bank of St. Louis), **IMF** (International Monetary Fund), **OECD** (Organisation for Economic Co-operations and Development), **BIS** (Bank of International Settlement).
-This package is still under development for balancing simplicity and flexibility.
+Currently, the package consist of main wrapper functions for connecting **ECOS** (Bank of Korea), **FISIS** (Financial Supervisory Service), **KOSIS** (Statistics Korea), **FRED** (Federal Reserve Bank of St. Louis), **IMF** (International Monetary Fund), **OECD** (Organisation for Economic Co-operations and Development), **BIS** (Bank of International Settlement).

+The `getMFdata` was initially developed for internal use in Financial Supervisory Service to fetch macroeconomic data for stress-testing.
+This package is still under development and aims to take a balance between ease to use and flexibility to accommodate varioous data structures.

 ## Installation